Is CBG the Next CBD?

 This is why CBG is very expensive to make, says Peter Grinspoon, MD, instructor of medicine at Harvard Medical School.
 He is also a board member at Doctors for Cannabis, a physician group promoting the broad legalization of marijuana so that it can be studied for potential medical use.

 How CBG is produced is important, especially when it comes to taking drug tests.
-Even though CBD doesn’t produce a high, the traces of THC found in CBD may be enough to trigger a failed drug test.
+Even though CBD doesn’t produce a high, the traces of THC found in CBD may cause a failed drug test.
 This is likely not a risk for CBG, Dr. Grinspoon explains.
 “It depends on how it is made,” he says.
 “If it is engineered in a lab, there is no risk of flunking a drug test, but if it is from a plant, there may be.”

 CBG research and potential